 A day in the garden – weeding, mowing the lawn, planting flowers and landscaping – is a great way to burn calories.
 Not only can you get a cardiovascular workout in your garden, you can work a range of muscle groups without even realizing it.
 You will also benefit from the vitamin D delivered by the sun’s rays.
 And what better way to complete your healthy lifestyle than your own vegetable garden?

 Whether you want to explore the great cities of the world or take trips off the beaten track, traveling is a great way to stay active and eat healthily.
 Not only that, traveling is good for your stress levels – helping you to stay relaxed and stress-free.
+Maybe take a scenic drive, like Vancouver To Kamloops by car.

 7. Get in the kitchen